arcraik/neurohumanities/people.md

    </div>
    <div class="modal-body">
        <img class="content peoplepic" src="/neurohumanities/photos/ArCraik.jpg" alt="Alex Craik" />
      <div><p class="content">Alex Craik is currently a PhD student in Electrical and Computer Engineering (ECE) at the University of Houston.
 He previously received his M.S. in ECE, his B.S. in Aerospace Engineering, and his B.A. in Economics.
-His research involves the use of transfer learning and deep neural networks in decoding neural intent with EEG.
-His interests include neuroscience and speech synthesis.</p></div>
+His research involves the use of transfer learning and deep neural networks in decoding neural intent with EEG, and the development of cost-effective Brain Computer Interfaces for (<a href="www.neuroexo.org">stroke rehabilitation</a>.
+His interests include neuroscience, artificial intelligence, and speech synthesis.</p></div>
     </div>
  </div>
  </div>